ewgewgewg/11expressfix/README.md

 #Express

 ##Summary
-In this Skills Builder, you will be working with middleware - the components that form an express application.
+In this Skills Builder, you will be working with express and middle - the building block for any express app.
+You will be adding a backend to our messaging application to handle sending and receive results from the client.
 After we have successfully constructed the messaging portion of our server, we will then create an authorization middleware to check if the client has the proper credentials.

 ###Learning Goals
 - [ ] Understand express as a framework around Nodejs